What does it take to succeed as a new team leader, particularly in an environment where not every requirement or metric is clearly laid out?

 - Are they helping their people see where they’re heading, and explaining to them why it’s a good path to be on?

-- Do they look for ways for the team to do more for the business, their departmental colleagues, and in general so that everyone is working strenuously to meet the organization’s mission in a well-functioning workplace?
+- Do they look for ways for the team to do more for the business and their colleagues, so that everyone is working strenuously to meet the organization’s mission in a well-functioning workplace?

 - Do they see deeply enough into the organization that they can put to use their scans of both its internal and external environment?